ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Open your text editor.

-* Copy the link from the repository on "Clone or download"
+* Copy the link from the repository on "Clone or download".

 * Type git clone, then the URL you copied. git clone https://github.com/ByteSizedDev/The_Irish_Cookie_Store.git